 Matt Hart launched his startup, Soter Analytics, when he found that musculoskeletal injuries were the biggest injury cost in the mining industry.
 He came up with a wearable sensor and app that records individual movement data in order to improve worker safety.
 The wearable device clips to the user’s garment at the back of the neck and monitors movement in real time and beeps and vibrates if the wearer engages in a high-risk motion.
 After wearing a device for two weeks, the amount of high-risk movement users performed fell by 30% to 50%, and their behaviors changed in response to the device feedback.

-Many of the most impactful decisions are made on the frontline of your business.
-And you cannot approach building data solutions for them in the same way you’d build for an analyst.
+You cannot approach building data solutions for your frontline in the same way you’d build for an internal analyst.
 It’s time for organizations to think creatively about the best way to pare down and surface the most important data — and it’s imperative to bring frontline employees along with you in this process so you build a tool they want, need and use.